ParticulateSolutions/django-paypal-plus/README.md

 	```

-## What do you need for django-paypal?
+## What do you need for django-paypal-plus?

 1. Django >= 1.8